akavel/awesome-shadows-of-brimstone/README.md

 Please note: the list is open and encouraging to contributions!
 However, the final call on what will or will not get included is at the curator's discretion.
+To propose a link for addition, please open a PR, or post an issue, or post in the [announcement thread on BGG](https://boardgamegeek.com/thread/3318676/announcing-an-awesome-list-of-useful-links-for-sob).

 ## Official